-Note: iXsystems recommends that you contact your iXsystems Support Representative for initial setup and configuration assistance.
+Tip: iXsystems recommends contacting an iXsystems Support Representative (page 9) for initial setup and configuration assistance.

 Once the system has been configured and you are familiar with the configuration workflow, the rest of this document can be used as a reference guide to the features built into the TrueNAS® Storage Array.